walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 - Android and iOS are the supported mobile demo targets for wallet SDK issuance, presentation, platform-backed keys, and persistence.
 - Web/Wasm is currently a mock UI preview wired to `createMockDemoWallet()`.
 It does not exercise the mobile wallet SDK, platform key storage, SQLDelight persistence, EUDI flows, or Enterprise flows.
+- Web/Wasm does not expose the in-person proximity journey.
 - Production web wallet support is expected to live outside this mobile demo app.
 If a shared web UI is needed later, the shared UI module may need to move or split around the final web architecture.

 ## Release APK